YuriRomano02/YuriRomano02/README.md

 🔭 Currently working on exciting university projects
 🌱 Learning advanced web technologies and mobile development
 👯 Looking to collaborate on open source projects
-💬 Ask me about **JavaScript, Java, Flutter, or anything tech!**
-⚡ Fun fact: **I can solve a Rubik's cube in under 2 minutes! 🧩**

 ---